“What is the likelihood of a lost cat returning?”

-One of the sickest feelings I have ever felt is the one that comes from realizing a beloved pet has gone missing.
+One of the sickest feelings one could have is the one that comes from realizing a beloved pet has gone missing.

-For me, it’s come from an indoor cat slipping past my feet as I’ve come in the front door with my hands full, or when someone has left the side gate open and a dog has escaped.
+It’s come from an indoor cat slipping past your feet as you come in the front door with my hands full, or when someone has left the side gate open and a dog has escaped.

-Having lost an animal to traffic before, I’m gripped with panic at the thought of any of my babies being outside and unprotected.
+Having lost an animal to traffic before, I’m gripped with panic at the thought of any of your babies being outside and unprotected.

-The same feeling occurs when an indoor/outdoor cat fails to come home after the usual exploration period.
+The same feeling occurs when an indoor or outdoor cat fails to come home after the usual exploration period.

 What are the chances of a lost cat returning?